ClimAg/docs/README.md

 conda env update --name ClimAg --file environment.yml
 ```

-Windows users should use Conda within Windows Subsystem for Linux, as some packages (e.g. cdo) are unavailable for Windows via Conda.
+Windows users should use Conda within Windows Subsystem for Linux (WSL), as some packages (e.g. cdo) are unavailable for Windows.

 ## Notebooks